-Camera Search lets you identify things like products, songs, barcodes, and more!
+Scan lets you identify things like products, songs, barcodes, and more!
 Just press and hold on the Camera screen to look something up.

 To power this feature, Snap partners with third parties like Amazon and Shazam.
 This means that when you press and hold on the Camera screen, certain information may be sent to these partners.
 For example, we may send images captured by your camera to Amazon, who’ll send back search results if they find a matching product.
 Similarly, we may send audio hashes captured by your microphone to Shazam, who’ll send back any matching songs.

 Snap and our partners use this data to provide you with relevant search results, track metrics around search activity, and sometimes help improve search algorithms and product features.